2019 CORPS Winter Conference

 CORPS @ Purdue is inviting all college age and young adults to enjoy a time of growth and fellowship at its annual Winter Conference!
 The conference will involve teaching sessions, workshops, worship, outdoor activities, games, a “stump the pastors” session, and lots of fellowship!

 When: Friday, January 18th - Monday, January 21st, 2019

 Where: The Ark (Rainbow Christian Camp) - 3522 N 1000 W 27, Converse, IN 46919

-What Else: Fellowship, Workshops by six other speakers, food, fun and games!
+What else: Fellowship, workshops by other speakers, food, fun, and games!

-Accommodations: Bunk beds/mattresses are provided.
+Accommodations: Bunk beds and mattresses are provided.
 Please bring a sleeping bag, pillow, and towel.
 And don't forget to bring snacks to share!
 All meals (excluding Friday night) are provided.

 7:30 - Breakfast

 11:30 - Session two: Disciples See Life as a Stewardship from Christ

 12:30 - Lunch

 6:00 - Dinner